wp-plugins/bg-biblie-references/readme.txt

 Bible E-books are taken from the site patriarchia.ru and now comes with the plugin.
 If you disable this option, the number of the chapter and verse numbers will displayed instead of verses.

+Short code [bible book = 'Mt' ch = '2 :3-6 'type =' verses'] displays quotes from the Bible in the text of the page.
+Here: book - the designation of the book in Latin letters, ch - numbers of chapters and verses, type - the output format.
+If type = 'book', it displays the name of the book, chapter and verse, in separate paragraph, indicating of the verse number.
+If type = 'verses', it displays only the verses, in separate paragraph, with the chapter number and verse number.
+If type = 'quote', it displays only the verses without dividing them into paragraphs.

 == Installation ==

 1. Upload 'bg-biblie-references' directory to the '/wp-content/plugins/' directory.